Minnesota Vehicle Sales Tax & Fees [+Calculator]

 How Much Is the Car Sales Tax in Minnesota?

-As an example, if you were to purchase a new sedan at a purchase price of $20,000, then you will have to pay an additional $1,300 in sales tax.
+As an example, if you were to purchase a new sedan at a purchase price of $20,000, then you would have to pay an additional $1,375 in sales tax.

 Compare Minnesota Sales Tax Rates to Surrounding States